Is that tickle in your throat the result of an oncoming cold or something more serious? Learn the signs and symptoms of bacterial throat infections.

 Check out Everything you need to know about tonsils

 If your doctor sees signs of a bacterial infection, they may take a sample of fluid from the back of your throat to test.
 This is called a rapid strep test as the results come back in about 15 minutes.
 A positive result means you likely have strep.
 If the result is negative your doctor may send it to a lab for further examination and evaluation.

 Unlike viral throat infections which will resolve themselves without medical intervention, bacterial throat infections require antibiotics to treat them.
 Your doctor can prescribe the required treatment and most people will feel better after about 24 hours.

 It is important to finish the entire course of antibiotics and not stop your treatment once the symptoms disappear in order to fully eradicate the bacteria and prevent and complications.
 Most treatments are about 10 days.

 Saving yourself a visit to the doctor is not only good for your wallet, but it helps the spread of viral infections.
 If you want to know if you really have to go, you can always connect with one of our doctors for a free online doctor chat.

 Your Doctors Online is a free 24/7 medical consultation where you can connect to a doctor or nurse online in minutes from the comfort of your smartphone.
-Don’t waste your time in busy urgent care clinic or ER room, connect with us in minutes.
-Download our free app today.
+Don’t waste your time in a busy urgent care clinic or ER room, connect with us in minutes.